nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

 ![bloc_ contribution_ guide](assets/bloc_ contribution_ guide.png)

+Since there are no translations available there,it still took me some time to get the translations running locally.
+This is the first time I realized that official documents are maintained together with the source code.
+I thought they would be written and maintained separately from the code.
+I also explored their file structure; different projects involve different people creating their own file structures.
+Hence, this is why CONTRIBUTING.md is so important for a community

 ### Personal contributions on  [pattern library repository](https://github.com/nic-dgl104-winter-2024/pattern-library)

 - [Create an appropriate folder structure in the repository](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/1)